codepath/android_guides/Floating-Action-Buttons.md

 *Note*: Normally when implementing `CoordinatorLayout` behaviors, we need to implement [layoutDependsOn()](https://developer.android.com/reference/android/support/design/widget/CoordinatorLayout.Behavior.html#layoutDependsOn(android.support.design.widget.CoordinatorLayout, V, android.view.View)) and [onDependentViewChanged()](https://developer.android.com/reference/android/support/design/widget/CoordinatorLayout.Behavior.html#onDependentViewChanged(android.support.design.widget.CoordinatorLayout, V, android.view.View)), which are used to track changes in other views contained within the CoordinatorLayout.
 Since we only need to monitor scroll changes, we use the existing behavior defined for the Floating Action Button, which is currently implemented to track changes for Snackbars and AppBarLayout as discussed in this [blog post](http://android-developers.blogspot.com/2015/05/android-design-support-library.html).

-Note that there is a known bug that triggers a `NullPointerException` with RecyclerView when scrolling too fast documented [here] (https://code.google.com/p/android/issues/detail?id=174981).
-It will be fixed in the next release for this library.

 ### With FloatingActionButton (Third-Party)

 Using [makovkastar/FloatingActionButton](https://github.com/makovkastar/FloatingActionButton) library makes floating buttons quite simple to setup.
 See the [library readme](https://github.com/makovkastar/FloatingActionButton/blob/master/README.md) and the [sample code](https://github.com/makovkastar/FloatingActionButton/tree/master/sample/src/main/java/com/melnykov/fab/sample) for reference.